Authorization Rules

 To see all information about creating authorization rules, see the full API specification here.

-In this example, the rule is created to block transactions based on specific Merchant Category Codes (MCC) and is applied at the program level.
+In this example, the rule is created to decline transactions at gambling-related Merchant Category Codes (MCC) and is applied at the program level.
 You can adjust the parameters to match your specific use case, applying rules at the account or card level if necessary.

 Test in Shadow Mode